UBehrmann/DAI_practical_work_2/protocol.md

 # Application protocol

-## Introduction

-Section 1 - Overview

-This section defines the purpose of the protocol:

-    What is the goal of the protocol?
-    What is the problem that it tries to solve?
-    What the application protocol is used for?

-Section 2 - Transport protocol

-This section defines the transport protocol used by the application protocol:

-    What protocol(s) is/are involved?
-On which port(s)?
-    How are messages/actions encoded?
-    How are messages/actions delimited?
-    How are messages/actions treated (text or binary)?
-    Who initiates/closes the communication?
-    What happens on an unknown message/action/exception?

-Section 3 - Messages

-This section defines the messages that can be exchanged between the client and the server.

-    What are the messages/actions?
-    What are the parameters?
-    What are the return values?
-    What are the exceptions?

-- The application protocol defines the overview of the network application
-- The application protocol defines the transport protocol(s) the network application uses
-- The application protocol defines the available messages/actions/commands for the client/server to communicate
-- The application protocol defines the success/error codes and their explanations
-- The application protocol is described using successful and unsuccessful examples with one or multiple diagrams
+The goal of the protocol is to establish clear communication between the client and the server by defining the messages, actions, and commands they can exchange.
+It addresses the problem of standardizing these interactions to ensure seamless and efficient communication.
+The application protocol serves as the framework for specifying these interactions and facilitating the exchange of information between the client and the server.

+The transport protocol used is TCP, with the server listening on port 2001.
+Messages and actions are encoded in text to keep the communication simple, with each message/action delimited by a newline character.
+All interactions are treated as text.
+The client is responsible for initiating the communication, while the server handles closing it.
+In case of an unknown message, action, or exception, the server responds with an error message to the client.

-## Commands
+## Messages

 - [CREATE_USER](#create_user)
 - [CONNECT](#connect)